The Coaching Effectiveness Assessment: Your Key to Improved Performance in Contact Centers

 6. Desire to create a better employee experience

-Employee experience is directly impacted by an employee’s supervisor.
-According to a survey from Gallop and WorkHuman, Managers who provide regular employee recognition, tend to have employees that are 56% less likely to be seeking new job opportunities, 4x likely to be more engaged, and 5x as likely to see a path to grow within their organization.
+Employee experience (EX) is directly impacted by an employee’s supervisor.
+According to a survey from Gallop and WorkHuman, Managers who provide regular employee recognition:

 Gallup’s analysis of the study data shows that an organization of 10,000 people with an already engaged workforce can save up to $16.1M in turnover annually when they make recognition an important part of their culture.

-3 Tips for Measuring Coaching Success
+3 Tips for Measuring Coaching Effectiveness

 Understanding if your coaches are efficient can be tricky.
 But if you’re not tracking each supervisor’s coaching efficiency, you might be setting some of your best frontline associates up for failure.